awahab07/keyworth-bgs/README.md

  - scripts directory contains JS scripts that initialize the applications.
  - scripts/keyworth directory contains custom modules of this demo app.
  - scripts/keyworth/templates contain html templates of info popup windows for features.
- - styles directory less and css files to style the widgets and UI elements.
+ - styles directory contains less and css files to style the widgets and UI elements.

 ## Demo Flow
 This demo opens satellite imagery as base map in the map viewer and drawn four layers (Boreholes, Fossils,